The ACT Test: Non-US Students

 Know what to expect on test day.
 Understand what is expected, acceptable, and prohibited.

 Have questions?
-Visit ACT Registration Information, call 319-337-1270, complete this general ACT Test Contact Form, or view more contact forms for specific concerns.
+Visit ACT Registration Information, call 319-337-1270 or complete this general ACT Test Contact Form.